Social Media Is Toxic: How to Protect Your Kids from It

 fizkes/Shutterstock.com

-Once they reach their teen years or you consider they are ready, you can help them register an account and try these platforms.
+Once they reach their teen years or you consider they are ready, you can help them register for an account and try these platforms.
 Let your kid use these apps on their own only when you feel you have covered the important aspects and they have proved they can use social networks responsibly.
-And don’t forget you have parental control tools to adjust time limits and prevent them from harming their mental health by spending too much time online.
+And don’t forget you have beneficial apps, such as parental control tools to adjust time limits and prevent them from harming their mental health by spending too much time online.

 The picture on the front page: Rawpixel.com/Shutterstock.com